aburky4247/311Services/README.md

 -This will pull data from the trailing ~13 months from the NYC OpenData 311 Service Requests 2010 to present online database.
 After it is run the first time, it can be run again to pull any data that has a created_date after the maximum created_date of the previous pull or a resolution_action_updated_date greater than the maximum created_date of the previous pull

--In order to aid in data normalization, agency_name is not included in the store_311_service_requests table and is instead in store_311_agencies table, along with agency (additional data normalization opportunity called out below)
+-To aid in data normalization, agency_name is not included in the store_311_service_requests table and is instead in store_311_agencies table, along with agency (additional data normalization opportunity called out below)

 -Five questions are found at the bottom, with the first 3 being answered with SQL and the last 2 being answered with Python.
 The questions are each in their own code block within the Jupyter Notebook, and their outputs are displayed below their respective code blocks.
 If running from the .py file, the outputs for each question are printed in order, and a chart is produced as a figure for question five.
 See each question below: